DeweiHu/AdaptDiff/README.md

 * `conditional_diffusion_tester.py`: This is the inference code for the diffusion model in step (3).
 We save the synthetic paired data in a pickle file.

 * `adapter_inference.py`: This is an example code to inference the model provided.
 Simply specify the directory to a binary vessel mask, model checkpoint and result save directory in `run_inference.sh`.
 Note that our model can work with image shape in either (384, 384) or (256, 256).
-You can try the code with the binary_mask.png provided, simply run
+You can try the code with the binary_mask.png provided, run
 ```
 bash run_inference.sh
 ```